Parth-S-DA/Consumer-Goods-Ad-Hoc-insights/README.md

 ▶ Convert into visualizations and present insights to top-level management

-## 📊 Data Analysis and Visualization Project

-This project was originally designed to leverage SQL for handling ad-hoc data requests and Excel/Power BI for creating intuitive data visualizations.
-However, due to the expiration of my Microsoft license, I adapted the approach and utilized Python to carry out the analysis and visualization tasks—demonstrating flexibility and technical versatility.

-🔧 Tools & Technologies Used:

-SQL: For querying and exporting relevant data.

-NumPy: To read and manipulate CSV files generated from SQL queries.

-Matplotlib: For creating clear and insightful data visualizations.

-## 📈 Objective:

-The goal was to extract meaningful insights from the data using structured queries and present them in a visual format to support data-driven decision-making.

-This pivot from Excel to Python not only maintained the integrity of the analysis but also provided an opportunity to showcase Python-based data visualization skills.

-Let me know if you want to tailor it to a specific dataset, audience (e.g. recruiters, technical teams), or add links/screenshots.

 ## 📋 Requests:
 Provide the list of markets in which customer "AtliQ Exclusive" operates its business in the APAC region.